top of page

 Why This Recipe Works for Autoimmune & Inflammatory Arthritis

-• High-quality protein from eggs supports muscle preservation (especially important if living with chronic inflammation or using corticosteroids).
+• High-quality protein from eggs supports muscle preservation.
+This is especially important if living with chronic inflammation or using corticosteroids.

 • Extra virgin olive oil and avocado provide monounsaturated fats that help modulate inflammation.